Devil Dinosaur

 Devil Dinosaur is a character appearing in American comic books published by Marvel Comics.
 Created by Jack Kirby, the character first appeared in Devil Dinosaur #1 (April 1978).
 Devil Dinosaur is depicted as resembling an enormous, crimson Tyrannosaurus-like dinosaur.
 The character and his inseparable ape-like friend, Moon-Boy, are natives of "Dinosaur World," a version of Earth in a parallel universe where dinosaurs and other prehistoric creatures co-exist with tribes of primitive humanoid beings.
+Later, Devil Dinosaur is transported to the main universe and befriends Moon Girl in the new series Moon Girl And Devil Dinosaur.

+Devil Dinosaur has appeared in various forms of media outside comics, primarily animated television series.
+Steve Blum and Fred Tatasciore voiced the character in Hulk and the Agents of S.M.A.S.H. and Moon Girl and Devil Dinosaur respectively.